 Storm water runoff flows directly to our streams and rivers without any filtration or treatment.
 This causes pollutants to wash into the storm sewers and drains.
 Pesticides and nutrients from lawns and gardens; oil, grease and toxic chemicals, litter, debris, sediment and pet waste are all forms of pollution.

 Polluted storm water can lead to destruction of wildlife habitat, loss of aesthetic value, impaired recreation areas and contaminated water resources.
-If you have questions regarding this program or would like to report a storm water problem, you can e-mail the Grove City Service Department or contact them by phone at 614-277-1100.
+If you have questions regarding this program or would like to report a storm water problem, you can e-mail the Grove City Public Service Department or contact them by phone at 614-277-1100.

 The Grove City Stormwater Management Plan is designed to protect water quality by preventing pollutants from mixing with storm water runoff and flowing into the City’s storm sewer system.